Cele3x/research-seminar/submission/Study/game/README.md

 ### Performance Measurements

 After the user had time to familiarize, the game is getting restarted.
 Now the game performance measurements with various prediction mechanisms are getting recorded.
 Wasp are engaging the player through the four openings of the cage trying to sting its target.
 The Player can kill a wasp by slapping it with its left or right hand while the player got stung successfully by the wasp when it reaches the player's torso.
-Either way the wasps disappears instantly.
+Either way the wasp disappears instantly.
 The number of incoming wasps increases over time to a total of 100 bees.

 # Configuration and Usage Instructions